Meet The Team

 Christina Salem

-Christina Salem, the founder and director of Assyrian Chaldean Syriac Mental Health (ACSMH), founded the organization in 2024, though her dedication to nonprofit work dates back to 2017.
+Christina Salem, the founder and director of Assyrian Chaldean Syriac Mental Health (ACSMH), founded the organization in 2023, though her dedication to nonprofit work dates back to 2017.
 Her role at ACSMH reflects her deep commitment to addressing the mental health needs of the Assyrian Chaldean Syriac community.
-Christina’s approach is informed by her training in trauma outreach workshops and life coaching certifications through Oakland University, and her survey presentations and workshops.
+Christina’s approach is informed by her training in trauma outreach workshops and wellness coaching certification through Oakland University, and her survey presentations and workshops.

-Her journalistic observations of the community, including the diaspora's migration experiences following ISIS in 2017 and her visits to the homeland in 2022 and 2024, have profoundly influenced her work and perspective of the needs of the community.
+Her journalistic observations of the community, including the diaspora's migration experiences following ISIS in 2017 and her visits to the homeland in 2022, 2024, & 2026, have profoundly influenced her work and perspective of the needs of the community.
 Notably, she delivered her first mental health awareness conference to the youth of Mar Narsay Church in Duhok in 2024.

 Her background in PR, international publishing, and entrepreneurship enriches her perspective and underscores her commitment to supporting and uplifting her community.

-Christina represented ACSMH at the Assyrian Conference in Orlando and discussed mental health resources, and will speak on behalf of the Assyrian Studies Association at the Middle Eastern Studies Association Conference in November.
+Christina represented ACSMH at the Assyrian Convention in Orlando 2024 and California 2025 and discussed mental health resources and research results.
+She has also spoken on behalf of the Assyrian Studies Association and ACSMH at the Middle Eastern Studies Association Conference in November 2024.

 Volunteer Today